hoywu/PopupRSS/README.md

   This issue should not affect the functionality of the RSS monitor.
     - Minimizing the application to system tray will minimize resource usage, and you can enable `Minimize to tray on startup` in `Settings`.
+    - Or use the CLI version `PopupRSS_CLI.exe` instead of the GUI version.

 ## License

 This project is licensed under the MIT License.

-## Donate
+## Support

-If you like this project, please consider donating to support the development.
+If you like this project, you can buy me a coffee ☕️.

-**Or give me a free star ⭐️ to encourage me!**
+**Or give me a free star ⭐️ to encourage me to do more!**

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg?style=for-the-badge)](https://paypal.me/szwhy)